last updated 5 February 2012

 The Burtons

-John Adolphus Burton born c1795
+John Adolphus Burton snr born c1774, and

-John Adolphus Burton departs the
+John Adolphus Burton jnr departs the

 LINK